gregalletti/CTF_writeups/trainings/picoCTF/crypto/README.md

 ```

 and so on, always with different position because the concatenation is scrambled.
-I think we now have enough information to sketch an attack idea: we know that 012_enc contains 01_enc (in some order), so we can apply the same to the flag.
-We know the flag starts with picoCTF{, so we can immediately try and verify this: if the given flag_enc contains picoCTF{_enc we know we are on the right path.
+I think we now have enough information to sketch an attack idea: we know that `012_enc` contains `01_enc` (in some order), so we can apply the same to the flag.
+We know the flag starts with `picoCTF{`, so we can immediately try and verify this: if the given `flag_enc` contains `picoCTF{_enc` we know we are on the right path.

 Again with different numbers (server keeps disconnecting me):
 ```console